Chaetognatha: Ecology

 Chaetognaths are found in all world's oceans, from the poles to tropics, and also in brackish and estuarine waters.
 They inhabit very diverse environments, from hydrothermal vents to deep ocean seafloor, to seagrass beds and marine caves.
 The majority are planktonic, and they are often the second most common component of zooplankton, with a biomass ranging between 10 and 30% that of copepods.
 In the Canada Basin, chaetognaths alone represent ~13% of the zooplankton biomass.
 As such, they are ecologically relevant and a key food source for fishes and other predators, including commercially relevant fishes such as mackerel or sardines.
 58% of known species are pelagic, while about a third of species are epibenthic or meiobenthic, or inhabit the immediate vicinity of the substrate.
-Chaetognaths have been recorded up to 5000 and possibly even 6000 meters of depth.
+Chaetognaths have been recorded up to five and possibly even six kilometers deep.

 The highest density of chaetognaths is observed in the photic zone of shallow waters.
 Larger chaetognath species tend to live deeper in water, but spend their juvenile stages higher in the water column.
 Arrow worms however engage in diel vertical migration, spending the day at lower depths to avoid predators, and coming close to the surface at night.
 Their position in the water column can depend on light, temperature, salinity, age and food supply.
 They cannot swim against oceanic currents, and they are used as a hydrological indicator of currents and water masses.

 All chaetognaths are ambush predators, preying on other planktonic animals, mostly copepods and cladocerans but also amphipods, krill and fish larvae.
 Adults can feed on younger individuals of the same species.
 Some species are also reported to be omnivores, feeding on algae and detritus.

 Chaetognaths are known to use the neurotoxin tetrodotoxin to subdue prey, possibly synthesized by Vibrio bacterial species.

 Genetics

 In 2025, the genome of the arrow worm Paraspadella gotoi has been published.
 The genome is 257 Mb long, consists of 9 chromosomes and includes 22.072 protein-coding genes, with 20% of the sequence being occupied by repeats.
 The genome lacks genes for the centromeric histone H3 and CENPT, both proteins involved in the centromere; a condition associated with faster rearrangements of the genome in other species.
 Accordingly, genomic analysis indicates a higher rate of chromosomal rearrangement in gnathiferans.
-The P.gotoi genome also shows evidence of a significant gene duplication event, probably due to a burst of tandem gene duplication (a rare condition in animal genomes) instead than to a whole genome duplication event, involving 3.379 gene families.
+The P. gotoi genome also shows evidence of a significant gene duplication event, probably due to a burst of tandem gene duplication (a rare condition in animal genomes) instead than to a whole genome duplication event, involving 3.379 gene families.
 Many of these genes are involved in development and ion transmembrane transport.
 Chaetognaths seem to include as many as 2.250 unique gene families, a large number compared with the 157 unique gene families of Mollusca or 124 unique gene families of Echinodermata.
 Nearly half the chaetognath genes undergo trans-splicing.